THOMASELOVE/431-classes-2026/class03/README.md

 ## One Last Thing

 Here are nine of the interesting facts about students in this class, plus a fact about me.
+Do you recognize yourself here?

 1. I am an international student from Mongolia.
 2. I am a dog mom and have Type 1 diabetes, and I used to be a pre-school teacher.
 3. I compose music in my free time.
-4. I am a dog mom and a certified yoga instructor, although I haven't practiced yoga in some time.
+4. I worked as a produce/floral clerk in a retail grocery.
 5. I was a state finalist in the Geography Bee, back in middle school.
 6. I got my private pilot license at age 16, before I got my drivers license.
 7. I am fluent in three languages and can understand and speak two more pretty well.